-researcher.
-I am currently working as a doctoral researcher at the Department of Management Studies in Aalto University School of Business.
-In my doctoral thesis, I explore how new practices emerge and guide organizing at grassroots.
-My researach interests include practices of alternative organizing, social movements, markets, and informal work.
-I draw on practice theory to contribute to better understanding of organizing that increasingly happens outside the context of formal organizations.
-Methodologically I consider ethnography as an approach most suitable for studying and better understanding practices ‘from inside’.
+My academic research interests include alternative organization, new economies, and food movements.
+I draw on practice theory to contribute to a better understanding of economic organizing that increasingly transpires outside formal organizations.
+Methodologically I adopt an ethnographic approach in order to better understand practices from the perspective of the practitioners.
 I have previously engaged in research projects on stakeholder management, corporate social responsibility, and business in emerging markets.

-activist.
-Alongside my research and teaching interests, I have engage in issues that appear societally relevant for me.
+Alongside my research and teaching interests, I have engaged societally relevant for issues.
 Specifically, issues related to global food regime, local food economies, and social movements around food have occupied my time.
-More broadly, I am also interested in questions of wellbeing and sustainability, changing nature of work, and economic systems.
+More broadly, I am also interested in questions of wellbeing and strong sustainability, the value of work, and alternative economic systems.